 The most commonly-taught method for learning to read and write these “squiggles” is rote learning.

-Just write them again and again until they stick in your brain and your hand remembers how to write them!
+Just write them again and again and practise until they stick in your brain and your hand remembers how to write them!
 This is an outdated approach, much like reciting multiplication tables until they “stick”.

 I learnt this way.

 It's painful…and sadly discourages a lot of learners.

 However, there is a better way.

 Even without any common reference points between Chinese and English, the secret is to use the basic building blocks of Chinese, and use those building blocks as reference points from which to grow your knowledge of written Chinese.